 What Is Hospice?

 You can get hospice in your home, an assisted living facility, or a nursing home.
 Hospice doctors and nurses help ease your pain and manage symptoms like bladder, bowel, and respiratory infections, choking risks, and blood clots.
-Emotional and spiritual support for the whole family is a big part of it, too.
+Emotional and spiritual support for the whole family is a big part of it too.

 The Right Time for Hospice

-Even with end-stage MS, you or a loved one may be stable for a long time, then get worse, then stabilize again.
+Even with end-stage MS, you or a loved one may be stable for a long time, get worse, and then stabilize again.
 This can make deciding on the right time to start hospice tricky.